govau/sdget/README.md

 * `json`: values encoded as JSON --- either a string or a list, depending on `--type`
 * `plain`: values are output verbatim (default)
-* `shell`: values are quoted for passing to a Bourne-compatible shell.

 ## TXT format details
 Each TXT string is treated as a simple key/value pair separated by a single `=`.
 Everything after the first `=` is considered a value, which can contain any valid characters, including spaces or more `=` signs.
 The key can contain any valid non-`=` characters.
 Repeated keys are interpreted as lists.
 Strings that aren't key/value pairs are simply ignored.